Prescription charges

-Charges for prescriptions for medicines and some medical appliances are payable by adults in England under the age of 60.
+In the United Kingdom most medicines are supplied via the National Health Service at either no charge, or for a fixed charge for up to three months' worth of any medicine.
+Charges for prescriptions for medicines and some medical appliances are payable by adults in England under the age of 60, but not by older people or children.
 However, people may be exempt from charges in various exemption categories.
 Charges were abolished by NHS Wales in 2007, Health and Social Care in Northern Ireland in 2010 and by NHS Scotland in 2011.
 In 2010/11, in England, £450 million was raised through these charges, some 0.5% of the total NHS budget.
-In April 2021 the charge was raised to £9.35 for up to a three-month supply of each item.
-In 2022, for the first time since 2010, the charge was not increased.
+As of 2025 the prescription charge is £9.90 per item.

+Ireland also has a system of fixed charges rather than individually priced medicines, but the details are totally different.